Obinutuzumab Injection

 Some side effects can be serious.
 If you experience any of these symptoms or those listed in the IMPORTANT WARNING or HOW section, call your doctor immediately or get emergency medical treatment:

-• fever, chills, cough, sore throat, or other signs of infection
+• fever, chills, cough, sore throat, painful or frequent urination, or other signs of infection

 • unusual bleeding or bruising